-If you find yourself tired of lugging heavy, traditional ladders around, you may want to look into the best telescoping ladders.
-Made from aluminum, they extend up to 10 feet or more and then retract to a size small enough to carry under one arm.
-Telescoping ladders are popping up everywhere but are they really sturdy enough to use safely?
-We wanted to know how durable these ladders are, so we decided to test the most popular ones on the market today.
+If you find yourself tired of lugging heavy traditional ladders around, you may want to consider the best telescoping ladders.
+Made of aluminum, they extend as high as 10 feet or more and then retract to a size small enough to carry under one arm.
+Telescoping ladders are popping up everywhere as counterparts to traditional ladders, but are they sturdy enough to use safely?
+We wanted to know how durable these telescopic ladders are, so we decided to test the most popular ones on the market today.

-We didn’t pull any punches with our tests; we put the ladders through their paces with our main focus being on safety and stability.
-We checked to see if the ladder shoes would slip on various surfaces, and we checked each ladder’s overall strength and balance.
-Some of the ladders extend and contract in increments, so we tested to see how likely a user would be to get a finger pinched.
+We didn’t pull any punches with our tests; we put the telescopic ladders through the paces, with the main focus being on safety and stability.
+We checked to see whether the ladder shoes would slip on various surfaces, and we checked each ladder’s overall strength and balance.
+Unlike traditional ladders, some of these telescopic ladders extend and contract in increments, so we tested to find out the probability of a user getting a finger pinched.

-Ahead, learn what features to look for when shopping for a telescoping ladder and find out how each of the best telescoping ladders in this list fared in our tests.
+Ahead, learn what features to look for when shopping for a telescoping ladder, and find out how each of the best telescoping ladders on this list fared in our tests.

 Spoiler: Not all the ladders we tested earned a spot on this list, and we share that below as well.

 - BEST OVERALL: Xtend & Climb 770P telescoping-ladders, 12.5 ft